blegas78/autoSplitters/README.md

  - Resolution: 1920 x 1080 - 60Hz
  - Color Format: RGB
  - HDR: Disabled or Not Supported

+ #### Capture Card/ PS4Share Settings

+ You may need to configure your card itself, like using Elgato's software, to be at 1920x1080 resolution.

+ - PDub had his set at 1280x720 and it caused issues.

+If you are using PS4Share instead of a capture card and have issues with a titlted screen, try the following to fix:

+ - "One thing that is working for me is to not start the virtual cam with livesplit closed, when i do that i get the virtual cam tilted" -charlatan_11235

 #### OBS Capture settings